Softwerkskammer-Linz/SocratesHomepage/content/home/en/tickets.md

 noreadmore = true
 +++

-The ticket sale will start in late July.
+The ticket sale will start in late August.
 Right now we are looking for sponsors to make sure the tickets are as affordable as possible.

 **Please read our <a href="/en/code-of-conduct/">Code of Conduct</a> before considering buying tickets!**